frePPLe/frepple/doc/user-guide/user-interface/plan-analysis/constraint-report.rst

 Constraint report
 =================

-This report shows for each demand the resaon(s) why it is planned short or late.
+This report shows for each demand the reason(s) why it is planned short or late.

-It can also be used to show all demand that is delayed or short because of a certain bottleneck resource or material.
+It can also be used to show all demands that are delayed or short because of a certain bottleneck resource or material.

 ============ ==============================================================================